awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mch.md

 + [MPLAB Snap In\-Circuit Debugger](https://www.microchip.com/Developmenttools/ProductDetails/PG164100)
 + \(Optional\) [PICkit 3 Programming Cable Kit](https://www.microchip.com/TPROG001)

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

 **Important**
+In this topic, the path to the FreeRTOS download directory is referred to as `freertos`\.
+Space characters in the `freertos` path can cause build failures\.
+When you clone or copy the repository, make sure the path that you create doesn't contain space characters\.
 The maximum length of a file path on Microsoft Windows is 260 characters\.
-To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the Amazon FreeRTOS download directory is fewer than 43 characters long\.
+Long FreeRTOS download directory paths can cause build failures\.

-## Overview<a name="w12aab7c25c27c17"></a>
+## Overview<a name="getting_started_mch_overview"></a>

 This tutorial contains instructions for the following getting started steps: